 Is it necessary to book the entrance at the monuments?

-The entrance to Castello Estense and Palazzo Schifanoia is allowed to groups up to a maximum of 30 people every 10 minutes.
+The entrance to Castello Estense and Palazzo Schifanoia is allowed to groups up to a maximum of 30 people ( Castello) and 25 people (Palazzo Schifanoia) every 10 minutes.
 The reservation for groups is therefore mandatory.
-For information and reservations you can contact the number +39 0532 244949 or write to firstname.lastname@example.org.
+For information and reservations you can contact the number +39 0532 244949 or write to email@example.com.
 The same procedure is also suggested for Casa Romei, Palazzina Marfisa d’Este and the Cathedral Museum.